What is Foster Care?

 What is foster care?
 When a child’s birth parents are unable to care for them due to abuse or neglect, the child is placed in state custody – in foster care.
 Foster care was established as a temporary arrangement where children are placed in the care of other families while their birth family gets the help they need.
 In order to achieve reunification with their children, birth parents are asked to work through a case plan to correct the reasons that brought the children into foster care.

-In Georgia, there are over 13,000 children in foster care because they have been abused, neglected or abandoned.
-Around 8,000 of those children are in need of foster homes.
+In Georgia, there are roughly 11,800 children in foster care because they have been abused, neglected or abandoned.
+Around 6,000 of those children are in need of foster homes.

 These families need the church and foster families’ support and encouragement.